 SKA (hockey club).
 History How the hockey team ska stands for

 The composition of SKA for 2017-2018 has changed slightly.
-The team was forced to resort to new transfers, since two main attackers from the first link left in the off-season: Vadim Shipachev and Evgeny Dadonov.
+The team was forced to resort to new transfers, since two main strikers from the first line left in the off-season: Vadim Shipachev and Evgeniy Dadonov.
 The first of them will continue his career in Vegas, and the second in Florida (both clubs from).
-The remaining losses in the face of two spare goalkeepers, forward Moses and defender Yudin will not affect the game of the army team.
+The remaining losses in the form of two reserve goalkeepers, forward Moses and defender Yudin will not affect the army team’s game.

-As you know, in hockey, the goalkeeper is half the team.
-The result of the matches largely depends on the goalkeeper's performance, so the composition of the main goalkeepers of SKA remained unchanged.
-In the 2017-2018 season, St. Petersburg will have to reflect the puck:
+As you know, in hockey the goalkeeper is half the team.
+The results of matches largely depend on the goalkeeper’s performance, so the composition of SKA’s main goalkeepers remained unchanged.
+In the 2017-2018 season, the St. Petersburg team will be able to hit the puck:

 • Mikka Koskinen;